 But how do you even find the time to search for the right software in this industry for your business?
 The answer is simple.
 Peer reviews.

-Next to subscribing to multiple freight softwares and figuring things out through trial and error, peer reviews are the most reliable way of doing effective research.
+Next to subscribing to multiple freight software and figuring things out through trial and error, peer reviews are the most reliable way of doing effective research.
 The reviews written by people who work in a similar industry and may have similar concerns are more trustworthy and targeted to your needs.

 We recommend these 4 review websites for freight software to reduce your time on searching.

 Capterra is probably the most thorough software directory on the list.
-It includes over 1 million verified reviews, and has the capability to allow users to select multiple softwares and simultaneously compare them side by side.
+It includes over 1 million verified reviews, and has the capability to allow users to select multiple software and simultaneously compare them side by side.
 The website design is clean and intuitive, which makes it easy on the eyes and easy to navigate.
 Beyond reviews, it also lists out the features that come with each software.

-Similar to Capterra, users can compare multiple softwares side by side on GetApp.
+Similar to Capterra, users can compare multiple software side by side on GetApp.
 It has a substantial amount of reviews that will allow readers to gain a good understanding of the pros and cons that each software has.
 What differentiates it from other software review websites is that on the comparison page, instead of scrolling through, viewers can easily click on the section they want to read about, like the overview, pricing, user reviews, key features, and more.
 Instead of scrolling through, clients can easily jump to different segments, all with the click of a button.